fevinta/zenquotes-app/README.md

 - [X] The page is accessible to authenticated/logged in users only.
 - [X] The page returns empty JSON for unauthenticated users.

--- OK --

 ### 14. Feature: Online API Test
 - [X] A web page with URI of “/api-test” that allows us to test API endpoints.
-- [ ] REST API GET endpoints should have clickable links.
+- [X] REST API GET endpoints should have clickable links.
-- [ ] REST API POST endpoints should have a pre-filed form that can be submitted.
+- [X] REST API POST endpoints should have a pre-filed form that can be submitted.
-- [ ] If a user is logged in, REST API GET endpoints should have additional clickable links with API login token.
+- [X] If a user is logged in, REST API GET endpoints should have additional clickable links with API login token.
-- [ ] If a user is logged in, REST API POST endpoints should have additional pre-filled form with the API login token.
+- [X] If a user is logged in, REST API POST endpoints should have additional pre-filled form with the API login token.
 - [X] The page is accessible to unauthenticated users.
 - [X] The page is accessible to authenticated/logged in users.